 25. Writing

-Writing jobs include creating blog posts, articles, and online content.
+Writing jobs include creating blog posts, articles, and online copy.
 Specialized knowledge in certain topics can help you stand out.
+If you are applying for writing, admin, or support roles, use the DamnJobs Resume and Job Description Comparison Tool to check whether your resume matches the job posting.

 Companies Hiring for Remote, Entry-Level Jobs

-Some companies frequently hiring for remote roles with little or no experience include:
+Some companies that frequently hire for remote roles with little or no experience include:

 - SupportYourApp